shotahorii/bareml/README.md

 ### Build a docker image for this repo's environment

-`cd` to the directory where Dockerfile is loaceted, then type below.
+`cd` to the directory where Dockerfile is located, then type below.

 ```
 docker build -t shotahorii/datascience-code .